dromadaire54/prometheus-webexteams/README.md

 ### Setting up Prometheus Alert Manager

-Considering the __prometheus-msteams config file__ settings, your Alert Manager would have a configuration like the following.
+Considering the __prometheus-webexteams config file__ settings, your Alert Manager would have a configuration like the following.

 ```yaml
 route: